EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 {: .language-bash}

 Each ARCHER2 compute node is made up of 8 NUMA (*Non Uniform Memory Access*) regions (4 per socket) with 16 cores in each region.
-Programs where the threads of a task span multiple NUMA regions are likely to be *much less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
+Programs where the threads of a process span multiple NUMA regions are likely to be *much less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
 Effectively, this means one of the following options for hybrid jobs on nodes where all cores are used:

-* 8 MPI tasks per node and 16 OpenMP threads per task: equivalent to 1 MPI task per NUMA region
+* 8 MPI processes per node and 16 OpenMP threads per process: equivalent to 1 MPI process per NUMA region
-* 16 MPI tasks per node and 8 OpenMP threads per task: equivalent to 2 MPI tasks per NUMA region
+* 16 MPI processes per node and 8 OpenMP threads per process: equivalent to 2 MPI processes per NUMA region
-* 32 MPI tasks per node and 4 OpenMP threads per task: equivalent to 4 MPI tasks per NUMA region
+* 32 MPI processes per node and 4 OpenMP threads per process: equivalent to 4 MPI processes per NUMA region
-* 64 MPI tasks per node and 2 OpenMP threads per task: equivalent to 8 MPI tasks per NUMA region
+* 64 MPI processes per node and 2 OpenMP threads per process: equivalent to 8 MPI processes per NUMA region

 ## Other useful information